heyzeusxc/Project-Maker/README.md

-'stamper.py' will put the current date on any files in the "datestamper" folder as well as create a new blank folder for the day's date in the "02_Edit/Exports" folder.
+'stamper.py' will put the current date on any files in the "datestamper" folder as well as create a new blank folder for the day's date in the "02_Edit/Exports" folder and moves the renamed files there.

 'bytecounter.py' calculates creates a .txt file of number of bytes the project folder and the first level of subfolders use.